tare/GPMicrobiome/README.md

 import pickle
 T,T_p,samples = pickle.load(open('samples.p','rb'))
 ```
-The posterior means of Thetas can be printed as
+Then the posterior means of Thetas can be printed as
 ```python
 print samples['Theta_G'].mean(0).T
 if samples.has_key('Theta_G_i'):